-When you're working with a lot of data, it can be difficult to compare one or more rows with others that are towards the bottom of the workbook.
+When you're working with a lot of data on your laptop, it can be difficult to compare one or more rows with others that are towards the bottom of the workbook.
 Excel's freeze panes feature solves this problem by letting you lock specific rows so they're always visible when you scroll.
-Here's how to do that in Excel 2016.
+Here's how to freeze rows and columns in Excel 2016.

 There are two quick steps to freezing or locking rows.